There are perils and power in procrastination – so how can we harness it to our advantage?

-For clinical psychologist Stephen Berglas, severe procrastination is linked to an unconscious fear of negative judgement and failure and harks back to childhood conditioning.
+For clinical psychologist Steven Berglas, severe procrastination is linked to an unconscious fear of negative judgement and failure and harks back to childhood conditioning.
 Where parents continually give their child undeserved praise and make excuses for their failures, the child grows up with an exalted opinion of their abilities – and fears losing this.
-If our procrastination is chronic and damaging, we may need to unpick our learned behaviour with the help of a professional.
+If our procrastination is chronic and damaging, we may need to unpick our learnt behaviour with the help of a professional.

 Social scientists are continuing to study the neuropsychology of procrastination, as it relates to executive functioning, but for those at the less extreme end of the shilly-shallying spectrum, it is possible to overcome it – though only if we understand what it is, and what it is not.
-For example, procrastination is not a synonym for laziness; rather it is a problem of emotion regulation.
+For example, procrastination is not a synonym for laziness; rather, it is a problem of emotion regulation.

 We often put things off when we struggle to tolerate a feeling that the activity evokes in us.
 Procrastination is therefore a way of coping with challenging emotions (such as frustration, anxiety, boredom, insecurity, resentment and self-doubt) induced by certain tasks.
 If we put the task aside, we immediately regulate our mood.
-For some perfectionists, the fear of failure or producing work with which they are not satisfied, can be so overwhelming they never actually get around to starting anything.
+For some perfectionists, the fear of failure or producing work with which they are not satisfied can be so overwhelming they never actually get around to starting anything.